-Designing a More Inclusive Hiring Process for Engineers
+Designing an Inclusive Process for Hiring Software Engineers

 How many golf balls can you fit into a school bus?
 Think carefully — your answer could determine whether you get a tech job or not.

 It’s a common question used by companies hiring engineers, but what if you don’t play golf or have never seen the inside of an American school bus?
 Then there are the questions about your projects outside work, which need to resonate with the hiring manager while also being unique and industrious.
 Or the notorious whiteboarding treatment, where candidates must conjure code out of thin air.

 While usually well-intended, these common interview challenges often make candidates feel isolated, and they can also introduce bias into the evaluation process.
 Unless you think really hard about what the experience is like for people with a range of backgrounds, you may alienate talented candidates and reduce diversity on your team.